oxinabox/DataDeps.jl/README.md

 ```

 ### Windows Standard Load Path
-For the user **oxinabox**, wen using JuliaPro 0.6.2.1, on windows 7.
+For the user **oxinabox**, when using JuliaPro 0.6.2.1, on windows 7.
 (Other configurations should be fairly similar).

 ```batch